 - Deactivate the MemberMouse plugin.

-Log into membermouse.com and click on My Account in the menu bar at the top of the page.
+- Log into membermouse.com and click on My Account in the menu sidebar on the right side of the page.

 - Reactivate the MemberMouse plugin.

 - Take your site out of maintenance mode.